On this page you will find information about:

 10.1.
 At the time a disclosure is made to an authorised officer, the discloser will be advised by the authorised officer of the following matters:

-- that the disclosure could be treated as an internal disclosure for the purposes of the PID Act, including outlining all requirements in order to be considered an internal disclosure under the PID Act; and
+- that the disclosure could be treated as an internal disclosure for the purposes of the PID Act, including outlining all requirements in order to be considered an internal disclosure under the PID Act

-- explain the protections provided by the PID Act to persons who make disclosures under the PID Act; and
+- explain the protections provided by the PID Act to persons who make disclosures under the PID Act

 - advise the discloser of any orders or directions of which the authorised officer is aware that are designated publication restrictions that may affect disclosure of the information.